Find R packages matching an input of either text or another package

 , and corresponding embeddings for the specified corpus."Best Match 25" (BM25) scores based on document token frequencies.

-Ranks for text matches are generally obtained from packages both including
+For text input, ranks are generally obtained for packages both including and

-and excluding function descriptions as part of the package text.
-This
+excluding function descriptions as part of the package text, giving two sets

 additional parameter of lm_proportion